bertman12/wc3-invasion-defense/README.md

 add tar traps and add ogre mercenaries.

 add a command for players to see stats of units by typing -stats, or add that as an ability on units.

+===11-4-23 TODO
+create a boss that spawns after the round ends? but then he forces it to become night again.
+Boss name night lord or some cheesy shit like that

+Also add a Stone Mason Guild that can repair a destroyed building every night.
+Also create a Blacksmith's guild that can create weapons and armors for your heroes, and artifacts too.